-One of our Businesses has an insurance product for companies engaged in the wetlands and streams (i.e., aquatic resources) with the goal of offsetting the loss of resources from other projects authorized by the U.S. Army Corps of Engineers.
+Berkley Environmental has an insurance product for companies engaged in the restoration, construction, enhancement, and preservation of wetlands and streams (i.e., aquatic resources) with the goal of offsetting the loss of resources from other projects authorized by the U.S. Army Corps of Engineers.
 This product provides the customer with confidence that the construction of these aquatic resources can be completed.

-Assisting Clients with Emergency Evacuation Procedures
+Assisting Clients with Emergency Evacuation Procedures (Physical)

-Another Berkley Business assists clients with the development of emergency evacuation procedures for tornadoes, hurricanes, ice or snowstorms, and other weather-related events.
+Berkley Healthcare assists clients with the development of emergency evacuation procedures for tornadoes, hurricanes, ice or snowstorms, and other weather-related events.
 It also provides training materials to teach employees how to manage heat stress and hurricane cleanup safely.

-Supporting Sustainable Design & Construction
+Supporting Sustainable Design & Construction (Physical and Transition)

-One Berkley Business provides liability insurance to architects, engineers, and contractors, insuring a number of firms that are involved in LEED building design and construction.
+Berkley Alliance Managers provides liability insurance to architects, engineers, and contractors, insuring a number of firms that are involved in LEED building design and construction.
 In doing so, the Business supports the work of these firms in building environmentally friendly structures that have explicit standards for carbon outputs.

-Certified Green Dwellings
+Certified Green Dwellings (Physical and Transition)

-As a provider of insurance to high-net-worth individuals, Berkley One has the opportunity to underwrite certified green homes.
+As a provider of insurance to highnet-worth individuals, Berkley One has the opportunity to underwrite certified green homes.
 Berkley One accepts certifications from the U.S. Green Building Council (LEED rating system for homes) and the National Association of Home Builders, both of which can certify homes that meet the applicable standards.
 For example, the National Association of Home Builders certifies for high performance in six areas-lot design and development, resource efficiency, water efficiency, energy efficiency, indoor environmental quality, and building operation and maintenance.
 It bestows four levels of certification: Bronze, Silver, Gold, and Emerald.